 Step 5: Connect your keyboard to another computer/laptop

 This is a crucial step to determine whether it’s your keyboard or your PC that causes the problem.
-After you connect your wireless keyboard to another computer/laptop, test the device and see if it works well:
+After connecting your wireless keyboard to another computer/laptop, test the device and see if it works well:

 - If yes, then the culprit should be the previous computer you’re using.